 However, there is a solution to all of the confusion.

-Contact a receptionist today for a free 15-minute consultation at (650) 727-6484 or get started risk-free with our 14-day money-back guarantee.
-Smith.ai can help you do it all.
+And our expertise doesn't stop at call recordings and transcription.
+Our virtual receptionists can take care of everything you need, from lead screening and qualification to SMS and email follow up messaging.
+There's no limit the amount of work Smith.ai can take off your plate.
+Contact a receptionist today for a free 30-minute consultation at (650) 727-6484 or get started risk-free with our 14-day money-back guarantee and see how Smith.ai can help you do it all.